nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-faq.md

 - The target use case is not to synchronize a huge tree on a lot of desktops: Nuxeo Drive is not optimized to replicate the Document Repository on each desktop.
 - Complex synchronization cases where you delete files that are being synchronized.
 - Drive will generates errors and will ignore files that are duplicates on the server.
-Thus, it is not recommended to have an extensive usage of Nuxeo Drive with plateform use cases implying file duplicates.
+Thus, it is not recommended to have an extensive usage of Nuxeo Drive with platform use cases implying file duplicates.

 {{! /multiexcerpt}}